 Why Eat Hot Foods on Hot Days?

 There are benefits to eating hot soups and stews during hot summer days.
-"Fight fire with fire!" meaning hot soup on a hot day will keep your body in balance.
+"Fight fire with fire!" means hot soup on a hot day will keep your body in balance.

 Hot foods make you sweat, which cools you off more efficiently than ice cream and makes for a cool summer.